 When there’s no hot water but the heating works, this is usually a sign of a faulty diverter valve.

 However, it’s important not to jump to conclusions.
-We’ve had people contact us in the past with the same no water water/heating works problem.
+We’ve had people contact us in the past with the same “heating but no hot water” problem.
 Their engineer fitted an expensive diverter valve, and it didn’t fix the problem.

 Here’s a guide to diagnosing a faulty diverter valve.

 Remember, don’t jump to conclusions.
-There are other reasons you could be getting heating but no hot water from a combi boiler, but the heating is working.
-For example, faulty S-plan, Y-plan or zone valves could be the root cause.
+There are other reasons you could be getting no hot water from a combi boiler, but the heating is working.
+For example, faulty S-plan, Y-plan, or zone valves could be the root cause.

-My advice would be to contact an engineer before spending any cash on repairs.
+My advice would be to contact an boiler engineers for a quote before spending any cash on repairs.
 If you’d prefer a replacement, you can get a price online here.

 No Hot Water But Cold Water Works

-When you get no hot water, but the cold water works, there’s a few potential problems.
+When you get no hot water, but the cold water works, there are a few potential problems.

-First, as this is quite a broad issue (it’s easier to diagnose when seeing the heating system), check out the first two sections first:
+First, as this is quite a broad issue (it’s easier to diagnose when seeing the heating system), check out the two sections above:

 - No Hot Water But Heating Works

-Those cover actual boiler faults.
+Those cover actual boiler problems.
 But, we’ve been to properties where it’s not the boiler’s fault at all.